jankazil/Arotake/README.md

 ## Workflow

-The scripts accept on the command line arguments specifying the time range, input file locations, and output directories.

 ## 1. Data Preparation

 - The definitions of the RTO/ISO regions in GEOJson format can be downloaded from https://atlas.eia.gov/datasets/rto-regions.